Best Diet for Fire-Bellied Newt

 Fire-Bellied Newt Nutritional Profile

 Every Fire-Bellied Newt has nutritional demands driven by its Small (3-5 in) build, hardy energy, and expected 10-15 years lifespan.
 Getting the diet right from the start pays dividends in health and quality of life.
 Fire-Bellied Newt's compact build means calorie needs are lower in absolute terms but higher per pound of body weight than larger amphibians.
 Choose nutrient-dense formulas designed for small amphibians.
 A diet rich in animal-based proteins should make up 25-35% of total calories for this species, with fat content adjusted for activity level.
-Omega-3 and omega-6 fatty acids are particularly beneficial for Fire-Bellied Newt to maintain coat health and joint function.
+Omega-3 and omega-6 fatty acids are particularly beneficial for Fire-Bellied Newt to maintain skin and scale condition and joint function.

 Life-Stage Feeding Guide for Fire-Bellied Newt